Git branches¶

 - switch to the new branch

-- change the content of the repository, for example,
+- change the content of the repository

 by creating a file in